Lichen ruber moniliformis

-Lichen ruber moniliformis is a rare skin disease named for Fred Wise and Charles R. Rein.
+Lichen ruber moniliformis, also known as morbus moniliformis lichenoide, Wise-Rein disease, Nekam disease, keratosis lichenoides chronica, is a rare skin disease named for Fred Wise and Charles R. Rein.

 It is one of several diseases also known as Kaposi's disease, based on its characterization in 1886 by Moritz Kaposi.

-It is thought to be a rare variety of lichen planus.It is also known as "Morbus moniliformis lichenoides".

 Presentation

 The disease causes numerous whitish punctiform papules and brownish macules arranged in a necklace-like pattern.